D-hash/DecrementalK2HC/README.md

 # Decremental and Fully Dynamic k-2-Hop-Cover for k-Shortest Paths problem
-This is the implementation of DEC-kPLL and FUL-kPLL algorithms presented in "Extracting 𝑘 Shortest Paths from Very Large Dynamic Graphs" submitted to World Wide Web journal.
+This is the implementation of DEC-kPLL and FUL-kPLL algorithms presented in "Extracting 𝑘 Shortest Paths from Very Large Dynamic Graphs" submitted to the Very Large DataBase (VLDB2024) conference.

 The code is inspired by the implementation of Akiba https://github.com/iwiwi/top-k-pruned-landmark-labeling